MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

 - **WarningsPolicyResult (deprecated)** - Set to _passed_ when the policy passed, otherwise it's set to _failed_.
 This variable will be removed with a future major update.
 Please use the variable _WarningsPolicy.Result_ instead.
 - **WarningsPolicy.Result** - Set to _passed_ when the policy passed, otherwise it's set to _failed_.
 - **WarningsPolicy.Warnings.Total** - Set to the total number of warnings in the current build as seen by the _Warnings Policy_.
-- **WarningsPolicy.Warnings.Filtered** - Set to the number of filtered warnings in the current build as seen by the _Warnings Policy_.
+- **WarningsPolicy.Warnings.Filtered** - Set to the number of selected (pka filtered) warnings in the current build as seen by the _Warnings Policy_.
 - **WarningsPolicy.Baseline.Warnings.Total** - Set to the total number of warnings in the baseline build as seen by the _Warnings Policy_.
-- **WarningsPolicy.Baseline.Warnings.Filtered** - Set to the number of filtered warnings in the baseline build as seen by the _Warnings Policy_.
+- **WarningsPolicy.Baseline.Warnings.Filtered** - Set to the number of selected (pka filtered) warnings in the baseline build as seen by the _Warnings Policy_.

 ### Pull Request Status
 When running in a pull request validation build, the *Warnings Policy* publishes its result as a pull request status named `warnings-policy`.
 The full status policy name is `bqc/warnings-policy`.
 To distinguish between multiple *Build Quality Checks* instances, configure the [Run Title](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/overview.md#reporting-options) and use the policy name `bqc-{runTitle}/warnings-policy`.
 If you run title contains whitespace, please replace them with dashes (e.g., run title = "My Run Title" -> policy name = `bqc-my-run-title/warnings-policy`).

 ### Limitations and Special Cases
 - **Warnings must be build issues**
   The *Warnings Policy* only counts warnings that have been logged as build issues.
 If a task writes warning messages to its output but does not log them as build issues in the build system, the policy does not automatically pick those warnings up.
-You may use *Warning Filters (Tasks)* (see below) to add those warnings to the policy.
+You may use *Warning Selectors (Tasks)* (see below) to add those warnings to the policy.

 ### Base Parameters of the Build Warnings Policy